jlroo/node-app/README.md

 ```

 ### Create a ECS2 Cluster
-Now lets create a cluster with 2 instances, you should get a similar output:
+To create a custer make sure that you have a keypair in your AWS EC2 resources (ec2-key-pairs)[https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html].
+Now lets use the ecs-cli command line tool to create a cluster with 2 instances.
+Make sure that `--keypair KEYNAME_ON_AWS` not your local keypair.pem , if everything works you should get a similar output:

 ```
 > ecs-cli up --force --keypair jlroo --capability-iam --size 2 --instance-type t2.small